Jane Cornwallis: Jane, Lady Bacon

 Dorothy Randolph, a close friend and Meautys family cousin, had helped to arrange Frederick's marriage by searching for suitable partners.
 Randolph also sent news from London, and (much quoted) fashion advice for spring 1632;"I have sent you some patterns of stuff such as is worn by many, but not much lace upon those wrought stuffs; but the newest fashion is plain satin, of what colour one will, emboidered all over with 'alcomedes' (jewels and stones), but it is not like to hold past summer.
 They wear white satin waistcoats, plain, raised, printed, and some embroidered with lace, more than any one thing, and white Holland (linen) ones much".

 In 1639 her daughter Anne Bacon married Thomas Meautys, despite the efforts of Philip Wodehouse who wrote poems to her.
 Anne later married Harbottle Grimston.
 Another daughter Jane Bacon died young.
 She was the grandmother Charles Cornwallis, 2nd Baron Cornwallis.

 Jane, Lady Bacon died at Culford on 8 May 1659.
 In 1657 she had contracted with Thomas Stanton at St Andrew Holborn for her marble monument at Culford, agreeing the design with a drawing.

 A painting in Government House, Sydney was recently identified as a portrait of Jane Cornwallis, attributed to her husband Nathaniel Bacon.
 The garden front of Brome Hall appears in the background of the painting.
 Rather remarkably, the painting had previously been attributed to Angelica Kauffman, who was painting some 150 years later.
+She wears a bodice embroidered with flowers, and holds a floral wreath.
+The portrait appears to celebrate her pregnancy.